Peripheral Arterial Disease (PAD)

 The result is reduced blood flow to the feet and legs.

-The condition affects 1 in 3 people with diabetes over the age of 50, and increases the risk of heart attack and stroke.
+The condition affects around 1 in 3 people with diabetes over the age of 50, and increases the risk of heart attack and stroke.

 How does diabetes cause PAD?

-Diabetes increases the likelihood of PAD, heart attack and stroke.
 Having diabetes increases the risk, but smoking, high blood pressure, higher blood cholesterol levels, being overweight, not being physically active, having a history of heart disease and other factors further increase PAD risk.

 What are the symptoms of PAD?

-Unfortunately, for many people with diabetes PAD does not present any symptoms.
-If symptoms do occur, they may include:
+Unfortunately, for many people, PAD does not present any symptoms.

 Further symptoms of PAD include: